osklunds/ImageResizer/README.md

 # ImageResizer

+**I've made an [improved version of this project in Rust](https://github.com/osklunds/ImageMapper).
+This Java version is therefore not updated any more.**

 This is a Java tool for mapping/synchronizing a folder hierarchy into a new folder hierarchy with the following properties:
 - Only images and videos are kept
 - The exif date/time of images are prepended to their filename